 - Flexible work advocate.

-- Piloting parent and child-friendly professional development in Canada;
+- Creating parent and child-friendly professional development experiences; and

 How can I help you?